lianqiann/traffic-sign-recognition/README.md

   python fooler_generator.py --help
   ```

-  The evaluation is displayed in the jupyter notebook.
+ The training process is shown in model_training.ipnyb.
+The attacking evaluation is displayed in the advattack.ipnyb.